brunogaspar/laravel-starter-kit/readme.md

 ### 4) Setup Mail Settings

-Now, you need to setup your mail settings by just opening and updating the following file `app\config\mail.php`.
+Now, you need to setup your mail settings by just opening and updating the following file `app/config/mail.php`.

 This will be used to send emails to your users, when they register and they request a password reset.